Symmetronic/strc-modal-overlay/readme.md

 ### In a stencil-starter app

 - Run `npm install strc-modal-overlay --save`
-- Add an import to the npm packages `import strc-modal-overlay;`
+- Add an import to the npm packages `import 'strc-modal-overlay';`
 - Then you can use the element anywhere in your template, JSX, HTML, etc.

 ## API